 What do greasers, Vice President Nixon, and casseroles have in common?
 Their best days were in the 1950s.
-Well, I say greasers will always be cooler than hipsters, given today’s political climate Nixon may still get my vote, and casseroles never go out of style!
-So roll up those smokes in your sleeve, and lets recreate the classic Chicken Cordon Bleu flavors in a simple casserole!
+Don't tell anyone, but I say greasers will always be cooler than hipsters, I still like Ike, and casseroles never go out of style!
+So roll up those smokes in your sleeve, and let's recreate the classic chicken cordon bleu flavors in a simple casserole!

 Chicken Cordon Bleu Casserole with Rice

 - Toss cubed chicken in garlic, onion, and paprika seasoning until evenly coated.

 - Add butter to saute pan over medium high heat and add cubed ham.
 Sear ham until the exterior is brown and then remove from pan.*

 - Add white wine to the skillet and deglaze, then add cheese, cream of chicken, and rice.
 Stir until melted, and blended together.
 Add chicken and ham into the skillet and mix to combine.

 - Cover saute pan with lid and place in oven, preheated to 375 degrees, for 35 minutes or until chicken is cooked through and rice is tender.

 - Let stand for 10 minutes and serve.

 If you enjoyed my Chicken Cordon Bleu Casserole with Rice recipe then you should probably like me on Facebook and follow me on Pinterest too.
 That’s what I would do at least, because if you don’t get to know me but you still use my recipe it is kind of like taking candy from a stranger, and your mom taught you not to do that.
 Don’t disobey your mom, subscribe to Fox Valley Foodie today.